 Born on March 5, 1925 in Berlin to parents Hermann and Margarete Drews, Kurt finished high school and obtained an apprenticeship at Argus through his father, who was also employed by the aviation engine company.

 When he finished his apprenticeship in 1942, Kurt was conscripted to work for the war effort and sent to Peenemünde.
-Since he was just an inexperienced seventeen-year-old boy, he didn’t perform any vital research, but he was one of several hundred workers on site, both German and Polish.
+Since he was just an inexperienced seventeen-year-old boy, he didn’t perform any vital research, but he was one of several hundred workers on site, mainly German and conscripted Polish workers.

-Little did he know, nor did anyone else stationed there, that the testing site had been identified on an aerial photograph and the Allies were about to take action.
-To read more about that discovery, click: The Woman With the X-Ray Eyes.
+Little did he know, nor did anyone else stationed there, that the testing site had been identified on an aerial photograph by photo interpreter Constance Babington Smith, and the Allies were about to take action.
+Read more here: The Woman With the X-Ray Eyes.

 One day Kurt received word that his family home had been bombed by the Allies, and he was given a forty-eight hour compassionate leave to visit his parents.